Orbit-Research/Graphiti-API-Library-Development/binding/python/README.md

     - Dependency of libGraphiti_C.dll
 - libGraphiti.dll
     - Compiled library for the Graphiti
+- Graphiti.dll
+    - Compiled library for the Graphiti from Mult-Config
 - run.ps1
     - Run script for convience
 - test.py